Millimeter Wave FMCW radar for Foreign Object Debris (FOD) Detection

 ELVA-1 FOD radar operates at 76 GHz (3.9 mm wavelength) in frequency-modulated continuous-wave (FMCW) mode.
 FMCW radar determines the distance to the target (FOD object) by detecting the frequency difference between the received and emitted radar signals.

 The advantage of ELVA-1 FMCW radar is very low transpired power which doesn’t harm airport personnel or people inside aircraft when getting into the beam.
-Other pros of ELVA-1 radar are market-winning range distance, motorized radar positioner with 180-degree search area, and relatively small size of the radar.
+Other pros of ELVA-1 radar are market-winning range distance, motorized radar positioner with a 180-degree search area, and relatively small radar size.

 FOD Radar Features